eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/parameter-list.md

 # #{page.title_md}

 A function or class initializer has a *parameter list* declaring the parameters of the function or class.
-A parameter list may declare zero or more *parameters*.
+A parameter list may contain zero or more *parameters*.

 ## Usage